JoseFelipeEscobar/Bingo-web-app/README.md

 @Author: Jose Felipe Escobar - jfejose10@gmail.com
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+<br/>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/login`.
 The application will automatically reload if you change any of the source files.